garden-io/garden/docs/basics/concepts.md

 # The build → test → deploy sequence

+One of the main tools of Garden to make the development of distributed systems extremely agile is the developer framework.
+You can call with `garden dev`.

+It is a combination of the `build`, `deploy` and `test` commands, that is, it builds, deploys and tests all your modules and services, and re-builds, re-deploys and re-tests as you modify the code.

+The `build`, `deploy` and `test` commands, and by extension the `dev` command, are all dependency-aware.
+They will always build, test, and deploy modules in the right order so that all dependencies are respected.

 # How inter-service communication works

+Arguably the most important thing a distributed system needs to do is to allow its different parts to talk to one another.
+Garden makes inter-service communication extremely simple: a service's hostname is simply its name as declared in the configuration file.

+For example, if you have a service called `my-service`, you can access its `/feature` endpoint by simply calling `http://my-service/feature`.

 # Hot reload

+[PENDING]

 # Projects with multiple and/or remote repositories

+[PENDING]